 Additional Expenses: The Pre-IPO Group also had \$0.2 million in other expenses in the six months ended June 30, 2021, and \$0.6 million in the six months ended June 30, 2020.
 This is interest expense, and the decrease was due to reduction of convertible debt as a result of early conversions to equity, and the inclusion of amortization of debt discount in the six months ended June 30, 2020.
-Genius Group's pro forma other expenses were \$0.2 million for the six months ended June 30, 2021.
-The IPO Acquisitions did not have any additional expenses of significance.
+Genius Group's pro forma other expenses were \$0.6 million for the six months ended June 30, 2021, mainly attributed to interest expense on the loan payable for the UAV acquisition.